 - Enable and support MVPs and RDs.
 Microsoft Most Valuable Professionals and Microsoft Regional Directors are our community leaders and influencers.
 See more here and here.

-- We also work with other Microsoft technical people (Cloud Advocates, Cloud Solution Architects, Premier Field Engineers..) and link them up with communities to deliver content.
+- We also work with other Microsoft technical people (Cloud Advocates, Cloud Solution Architects, Premier Field Engineers..) and link them to communities to deliver content.

 - Stickers!
 Socks!
 T-shirts!
 Stuff We All Get.